katzata/React-course-project/README.md

 #Games Store

-In this app users can create accounts to purchase/gift games to other registered users (unregistered users can not purchase or gift games).
+In this app users can create accounts to purchase games for different platforms.
 Games can be purchased multiple times thus increasing the quantity of a specific game in the user's collection.
 Users have a wishlist to monitor specific games.
 <br/>

 ##Pages: